determined-ai/determined/.circleci/README.md

 ## real_config.yml

 This is the file where all tests are currently defined.
 New steps, jobs, and workflows related to executing actual tests should be added here.

+# Docker images for CircleCI (package-and-push-system)

+The Package and Push System builds and distributes Docker images for master and agent.
+There are two primary jobs in this system that handle Docker images differently depending on where and how they will be used:

+## package-and-push-system-local
+This job builds Docker images for the master and agent and saves them locally on the CircleCI executor.
+Images built by this job are not pushed to Docker Hub or any remote image repository.
+They're only available on the CircleCI machine that performed the build.

+## package-and-push-system-dev
+This job builds Docker images and pushes them to Docker Hub.
+After this step is run, the images are globally available for different deployment environments (like `det deploy` on AWS or Kubernetes).
+This step is required to be upstream of any tests or deployments that require Docker images to be accessible from external environments.

+In cases where a Docker image is needed by job "Downstream", and `package-and-push-system-dev` is omitted from Downstream's `requires` section, Downstream might still succeed if another job has previously pushed the relevant Docker image for the same Git commit.
+This is true even if the job that ran `package-and-push-system-dev` is in a different workflow or pipeline.